Annaly Capital Management Inc. (NLY) Shares Rise Despite Market Challenges

 Conclusion

-In a nutshell, Annaly Capital Management Inc. (NLY) has experienced a bad performance in recent times.
-The stock has received mixed “buy” and “hold” ratings from analysts.
+To put it simply, Annaly Capital Management Inc. (NLY) has had a bad performance in recent times.
+Analysts have a mixed opinion on the stock, with some rating it as a “buy” and others as a “hold”.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.